Men are not exempt from having fantasies and when given an opportunity to act on them they just might be tempted a little too much.

 It's totally natural for a guy to imagine sleeping with lots of girls.

-And if this "fantasy" involves our girlfriend's friend, it often builds immeasurably because of the frustration involved.
+And if this "fantasy" involves his girlfriend's friend, it often builds up immeasurably because of the frustration involved and the constant closeness.

 I don't intend to play the blaming game.